metafacture/metafacture-fix/README.md

 ##### `uniq`

-Deletes duplicate values in an array.
+Deletes duplicate values or duplicate objects in an array.

 ```perl
 uniq("<sourceField>")